grimm-co/killerbeez/IPT.md

 contains a different type of information relating to the execution trace, however the only two packets that Killerbeez uses are:

-1) TNT packets, which contain the results of conditional branches (i.e. jnz, jz, ja, etc).
+* TNT packets - which contain the results of conditional branches (i.e. jnz, jz, ja, etc).
 These packets contain a set of bits which correspond to whether the last several branches were Taken (T) or Not Taken (NT).
 Depending on the processor, IPT may send TNT packets in either the short (maximum 6 TNT bits) or long (maximum 47 TNT bits) form.

-2) TIP packets, which contain the results of indirect calls/jumps (i.e. call rax) and if enabled, the saved instruction pointer of ret instructions.
+* TIP packets - which contain the results of indirect calls/jumps (i.e. call
+rax) and if enabled, the saved instruction pointer of ret instructions.

 With a recording of these two packets for an execution trace, software can